 The broad collar forms a round yoke outline in black and meets the uniquely shaped lapels that roll back from the fronts.
-Stylish sleeves are arranged with downward turning pleats at the sides and gathers at the top over linings that are closely adjusted to the arm.
-The wrists flare in rounded bell shape over the hand, showing a lining of white satin and ruching of mousses. of white satin and ruching of mousse-line de soie under the satin quilling that finishes the edges.
-The graceful that finishes the edges.
-The graceful skirt is of circular shaping, the graduated flounce being joined to its lower edge under bias folds of cordings of satin.
-While desirable for silk, satin, poplin and other dress fabrics, the mode will develop equally well in any of the seasonable wool or mixed fabrics now fashionable.
-Braid, passementerie, insertion or applique will provide suitable decoration, while a combination of velvet, silk or satin with bination of velvet, silk or satin with woolen material will produce happy
+Stylish sleeves are ar-ranged with downward turning pleats at the sides and gathers at the top over linings that are closely adjusted to the arm.
+The wrists flare in rounded bell shape over the hand, showing a lining of white satin and ruching of mousse-line de soie under the satin quilling that finishes the edges.
+The graceful skirt is of circular shaping, the graduated flounce being joined to its lower edge under bias folds of cordings of While desirable for silk, satin, poplin and other dress fabrics, the mode will develop equally well in any of the seasonable wool or mixed fabrics now fashionable.
+Braid, passementerie, insertion or applique will pro-vide suitable decoration, while a combination of velvet, silk or satin with woolen material will produce happy results.

 To make this waist for a woman of medium size will require three and one-quarter yards of material forty-four inches wide.
-To make the skirt will require four and one-half yards of material forty-four inches wide.
+To make the skirt will require four and one-half yards of material forty-four inches wide